 |Flower Tears||Tears that fell from the Flower Faces.|

 Interesting though, the unused variant of Biting Plant Flower looks like a flower that bloomed.
 Forbidden Mushroom has its icon looking like the mushroom you get from event "Red+Blue=?", using it has no apparent effect.
-Grandpa's Bracelet is an item you collect only at the end, so you can't see it in your inventory, maybe you could continue playing even after finishing your main quest.
-The existence of Funga items shows that the jungle would be bigger to explore.
-One of the NPCs mentions about seeking a way to "rain" inside the Lava Caves, maybe early in development the Rain Essence would be the way to surpass this part (also why two Funky Parasols exist in the game??).
+Grandpa's Bracelet is an item you collect only at the end, so you can't see it in your inventory, suggesting that you could continue playing even after finishing your main quest.